ghga-de/epic-docs/.copilot/instructions.md

 ## Repository Structure and Naming Conventions

-Each epic is documented in a directory with a filename consisting of the number and code name of the epic, separated by hyphens.
+Each epic is documented in a directory with a filename consisting of the number and code name of the epic, separated by hyphens (e.g., `0-blob-fish/` or `77-alpine-longhorn-beetle/`).

-See the `README` file for details.
+See the `README` file in the root directory for all details.

 ## Document Structure